ga-wdi-lessons/js-ajax/readme.md

 - Explain why synchronous program execution is not conducive to the front-end.
 - Use jQuery `$.ajax()` method to make asynchronous GET requests for data.
 - Use jQuery's 'promise-like' methods to handle AJAX responses asynchronously.
-- Render new HTML content using data loaded from an Ajax request.
+- Render new HTML content using data loaded from an AJAX request.
 - Perform POST, PUT, and DELETE requests to an API to modify data.

 ## Framing

-In the first couple of weeks we learned how to style a semantically structured HTML site with the ability to manipulate the DOM.
+In the first couple of weeks, we learned how to style a semantically structured HTML site with the ability to manipulate the DOM.
 In the past couple weeks or so, we've been learning a lot about server-side requests and responses.
-Today we'll be tying these concepts together.
-Currently we know how to create applications with full CRUD on models in our database, and that's great.
+Today, we'll be tying these concepts together.
+Currently, we know how to create applications with full CRUD on models in our database, and that's great.
 When we do that CRUD, however, it requires a page reload of some kind.
 It would be really nice if had some functionality on the client side of our application but still communicate with the backend without a page refresh.
 If only we had a client side language that was non-blocking and asynchronous...

 ## Turn & Talk (10 minutes / 0:10)